Using HAProxy for Load Balancing

 Initial Configuration

-1. Review the default configuration file at /etc/haproxy/haproxy.cfg, which is created automatically during installation.
-This file defines a standard setup without any load balancing:
+1. Review the default configuration file located at /etc/haproxy/haproxy.cfg, which is generated automatically during installation.
+This file provides a basic setup without any load balancing configured:

 File: /etc/haproxy/haproxy.cfg